SUNYCosmo/compphysics-course/phy315notes/docs/ch2_symbolic.md

 # Symbolic and Plotting Tools

+We will consider symbolic math using `Mathematica`.
+Alternatives to `Mathematica` for symbolic mathematics include `Maple`, symbolic toolbox for `Matlab`, and the open source python package `sympy`.

 ## Symbolic Math using Mathematica
 `Mathematica` is a popular tool for symbolic math, and is useful for many mathematical tasks such as calculating derivatives and integrals.